 | Green tripe | ✅ Included | ❌ Not included |

-K9 Natural is closer to true raw feeding.
-Higher protein, higher fat, requires rehydrating.
-Better for active dogs and raw-feeding enthusiasts.
+K9 Natural sits closer to true raw feeding — higher protein, higher fat, requires prep.
+The better pick for active dogs and raw-feeding households that want shelf-stable convenience.

-ZIWI Peak is more convenient (no rehydrating), slightly more affordable, and has more flavour options.
-Better for everyday pet owners who want premium without the prep.
+ZIWI Peak is more convenient (no rehydrating), slightly cheaper, and has more flavour options.
+Better fit for everyday owners who want premium without the prep step.

-- Active, healthy dogs who thrive on high-protein, high-fat diets
+- Active, healthy dogs that do well on high-protein, high-fat diets — particularly working breeds like Border Collies and German Shepherds

-- Raw feeding advocates who want the convenience of shelf-stable food
+- Raw feeding households that want shelf-stable convenience without the prep work of raw dog food delivery

-- Budget-conscious owners (unless using as a topper only)
+- Budget-constrained owners (unless using as a topper only) — consider our cheapest dog food guide for budget alternatives

 Where to buy in NZ